soloplxya/cs4248-g31/README.md

 ## Running Instructions

 ### Notebooks
-Most of the code provided can be found in the form of a python notebook `.ipynb` files.
+Most of the code provided can be found in the form of python notebook `.ipynb` files.

 There are two ways to run python notebooks: